kcarnold/cs344/content/units/07embedding/_index.md

 Students who complete this unit will demonstrate that they can:

+- Embeddings:
   - Describe how *embeddings* are used in recommender systems.
   - Describe how embeddings can be learned from data by gradient descent.
+  - Describe how embeddings address the problem of *high cardinality*.
   - Explain both intuitively and mathematically what it means for the vectors for two items to be "close".
+  - Compare and contrast the use of embeddings in recommender systems and word embeddings.
+- Tabular ML:
   - Explain how a trained decision tree makes a prediction.
   - Fit and evaluate a model on tabular data using `scikit-learn`

 ## Preparation